ntacv/autonomous_gama_modeling/README.md

 they evolve base on the proba of price and accident
 accident with auto so decrese proba of buy auto

+memory optimisation for running better model performance

-# Step and features of conception
+# Steps and features of conception

 progress report with steps and list of features
 and documentation of the model and comment in the code